Scheduled MonumentsEnglandRemains of chapel at Otham Court

 What is Remains of chapel at Otham Court?

-The remains of a chapel at Otham Court is a fragmentary medieval structure located in Sussex.
+The remains of a chapel at Otham Court constitute the fragmentary vestiges of a medieval religious structure located in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002243.

 Who is responsible for protecting Remains of chapel at Otham Court?